[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 Podium tower structure and its site approach

-The Aqua tower has a two-story low-rise retail podium at the street level.
+The Aqua Tower has a two-story low-rise retail podium at the street level.
 Its roof garden at the podium pushes this building further towards the north.
 This gesture maximizes the southern sun exposure for the roof garden, enhances the foreground for visitors from the south, and leaves an opening for pedestrians to see Lakeshore East Park, another urban-type neighborhood garden.

-A Natural-born wayfinding Building
+A Natural-born Wayfinding Building

 However, none of them has discussed one added advantage: the tower's wayfinding characters.